Every myth has a beginning.

 What followed was a year of grief, alcohol, chaos, and the kind of behavior that would’ve made Hunter S. Thompson blush.
 But it ended in rehab.
 And it was there, amid group sessions and taking care of cats at a local Palm Springs shelter, that Jack started writing prose versions of The Schultz Brothers and Violent Crimes.

 Since then, Jack has come back swinging.
-In less than half a year, he’s written, designed, and published six major works—Immundus, Beat Cop, Overtime, Violent Crimes, Immundus: Remastered and Expanded, and his largest work yet, Made in America—a 600-page mythic crime epic built for Pulitzer consideration in 2026.
-In August, he’ll follow the seismic release with The Bastard of Taylor’s End, a gothic revenge drama set in an alternate 1602 England.
+In less than half a year, he’s written, designed, and published six major works—Immundus, Beat Cop, Overtime, Violent Crimes, Immundus: Remastered and Expanded, and his largest work yet, Made in America—a 630-page mythic crime epic built for Pulitzer consideration in 2026.
+This holiday season, he’ll follow the seismic release with The Bastard of Taylor’s End, a gothic revenge drama set in an alternate 1602 England.